 It's a cliché to say "check your bike and make sure it's in the proper condition," but it's essential if you're going to ride in the mountains.
 Not only does your safety, and maybe your life, depend on it, but knowing that you can trust your bike gives you confidence and lets you concentrate on the task at hand.
 Every nut and bolt on your bike should be examined: stem, brake levers, brake blocks, brake and derailleur cable anchors, seat post clamp, water bottle cages, even your computer bracket.
 All bolts should be torqued to spec: I've seen three carbon seatposts crack from overtightening.
 Wheels should be true, and spokes should have the proper tension.
 Check tire treads for wear, cuts, and embedded debris, and avoid using patched tubes.
 Ensure that tires are mounted/seated properly on the rims.
 Rim strips are an item most people give little or no thought to, but worn or displaced ones can expose the edges of the nipple holes, which can then cut your tube.
-(I once had multiple flats caused by a sliver of aluminum embedded in the rim strip; it was so tiny that I could only find it with a jeweler's magnifying lens!)
+(I once had a succession of flats caused by a sliver of aluminum embedded in the rim strip; it was so tiny that I could only find it with a jeweler's magnifying lens!)
 Worn chains or cogs can cause the chain to skip.
 It's easy to be distracted when working on your bike and forget to complete a task, so double check everything.
 If you've had a crash you should be extra wary, as your bike may have suffered unseen damage.
 Don't neglect your cleats either.
 Some (Look, for one) have wear indicators.
 Worn cleats can lead to an inadvertent release.
 This happened to a cyclist I once knew when he stood up on the pedals at the crest of a little climb.
 He lost his balance and fell, hitting his head on a curb.
 He wasn't wearing a helmet.
 He spoke his wife's name, slipped into a coma, and died eight months later.
 When I visited his wife she showed me his bike, which wasn't damaged at all.
 It was a tragic and sobering sight.
-Loose cleat bolts can lead to accidents if the cleat shifts position and causes a loss of balance, or the inability to unclip.
+Loose cleat bolts can lead to accidents too, if the cleat shifts position and causes a loss of balance or the inability to unclip.

 If you're using wheels (especially older models) with non-standard spokes, it's a good idea to carry spares, as a mechanic may not have your particular spoke on hand.
 I once came across a group of visiting cyclists from another part of Italy as they were going from one bike shop to another, looking for a particular spoke for a wheel that was no longer made.
 Their rides were on hold and their trip somewhat ruined.
 I prefer to stick for now with my old-school standard 32-spoke wheels with aluminum rims..